DeGraciaMathieu/Manager/README.md

 }
 ```

-In a matter of consistency, all Driver creations (`createClientDriver`, `createMockDriver`...) should return a class which itself implements the same interface, the `LoggerDriver` contract in this here case.
+In a matter of consistency, all Driver creations (`createClientDriver`, `createMockDriver`...) should return a class which should implement the LoggerDriver interface, the `LoggerDriver` contract in this here case.

 ```php